brianguo71/Bundle/README.md

 # Bundle
-Chrome extension used to save multiple tabs into a single link
+Chrome extension that allows you to easily store all current tabs into a single link.

+Helps you pick up where you dropped off!